haiwera-silk-cd/magento-devdocs/guides/v2.0/install-gde/docker/docker-trouble.md

 {% endcollapsibleh2 %}

-{% collapsibleh2 Problem: Errors display on Windows %}
+{% collapsibleh2 问题: Errors display on Windows %}

 During installation, errors similar to the following display in your primary command window: